Cinemaware: Releases

+Post-Company Brand History

-Lars Fuhrken-Batista later bought the Cinemaware trademark and associated intellectual property, founding Cinemaware Inc. in 2000.
+Lars Fuhrken-Batista later bought the Cinemaware trademark and associated intellectual property and its game library in 1999, founding Cinemaware Inc. in 2000.
 Cinemaware developed recreations of its past titles, updated for Microsoft Windows and the Apple Macintosh.
 Dubbed the "Digitally Remastered" editions, these games feature the same gameplay as the originals, but with updated graphics.
-They also ported some of their older games to handheld systems, such as the Game Boy Advance.
-On their website, they have also released disk images of their original titles for use with emulators and some are emulated via Macromedia Shockwave.
+It also ported some of its older games to handheld systems, such as the Game Boy Advance.
+On its website, it has also released disk images of its original titles for use with emulators and some are emulated via Macromedia Shockwave.

-The new Cinemaware developed newer versions of their classic games.
-Their first game in this endeavor was Robin Hood: Defender of the Crown, featuring an improved 3D engine and was released in September 2003 for Windows, PlayStation 2, and Xbox.
-Since the 1.02 patch for Robin Hood: Defender of the Crown in December 2003, Cinemaware has made no official announcements for its other games.
-One developer made a statement in the website's forums in October 2004 stating Cinemaware is still working on these projects, but no other announcements have been made since.
+The new Cinemaware developed newer versions of Cinemaware games.
+Their first game in this endeavor was Robin Hood: Defender of the Crown, released in September 2003 for Windows, PlayStation 2, and Xbox.
+On October 6, 2005, Cinemaware was acquired by predominantly family-oriented game publisher eGames, Inc.